9. Our First Turtle Program

 Learn how to do basic drawing in Python using the turtle module.

 There are many modules in Python that provide very powerful features that we can use in our own programs.
 Some of these can send email or fetch web pages.
 Others allow us to perform complex mathematical calculations.
-We have already used one module, called PySimpleGUI, which allowed us to use pop-up windows when asking for user input.
+We have already used one module, called FreeSimpleGUI, which allowed us to use pop-up windows when asking for user input.
 Today, we will introduce a module that allows us to create a data object called a turtle that can be used to draw pictures.
 The turtle module is very similar to the Pen functionality that we explored using Scratch!
 Note that the turtle module is part of the standard Python installation, so you do not need to install it before using it.

 Turtle graphics, as it is known, is based on a very simple metaphor.
 Imagine that you have a turtle that understands English.
 You can tell your turtle to do simple commands such as go forward and turn right.
 As the turtle moves around, if its tail is down touching the ground, it will draw a line (leave a trail behind) as it moves.
 If you tell your turtle to lift up its tail it can still move around but will not leave a trail.
 As you will see, you can make some pretty amazing drawings with this simple capability.